Overview

 Do you need a prescription for sermorelin?

 Yes, sermorelin requires a prescription.
-It is illegal to buy or sell sermorelin without a prescription.
+It is illegal to sell or buy sermorelin without a prescription.
 The only way to obtain sermorelin legally and safely is to undergo an evaluation and have it prescribed by a medical professional.
 Products claiming to contain sermorelin in vitamin stores or online health stores are either counterfeit, illegal, or untested products with unknown ingredients.
 Sermorelin is typically administered through subcutaneous injections, which can be self-administered at home under proper medical guidance.

 Is sermorelin a steroid?